-Petechiae are pinpoint, round spots that appear on the skin as a result of bleeding.
-The bleeding causes the petechiae to appear red, brown or purple.
-Petechiae (puh-TEE-kee-ee) commonly appear in clusters and may look like a rash.
-Usually flat to the touch, petechiae don't lose color when you press on them.
+Petechiae (puh-TEE-kee-ee) are pinpoint, round spots that form on the skin.
+They're caused by bleeding, which makes the spots look red, brown or purple.
+The spots often form in groups and may look like a rash.
+The spots are often flat to the touch and don't lose color when you press on them.
 Sometimes they appear on the inner surfaces of the mouth or the eyelids.

-Tiny blood vessels (capillaries) link the smallest parts of your arteries to the smallest parts of your veins.
-Petechiae appear when capillaries bleed, leaking blood into the skin.
-A number of things can cause this bleeding, including:
+Tiny blood vessels, called capillaries, link the smallest parts of your arteries to the smallest parts of your veins.
+Petechiae form when capillaries bleed, leaking blood into the skin.
+The bleeding may be caused by:

 - Prolonged straining